 Literary Devices

-• Metaphor: The entire poem functions as an extended metaphor, equating the speaker’s spirit with natural elements.
+- Extended Metaphor: The entire poem functions as an extended metaphor, where the speaker’s spirit is consistently equated with various elements of the natural world.
+This sustained comparison allows for a rich and multifaceted understanding of spiritual continuity.

 Poetic Devices

-• Anaphora: The repetition of “I am” at the beginning of successive clauses creates emphasis and reinforces the speaker’s message.
+- Anaphora: As discussed, the repetition of “I am” at the beginning of successive lines or clauses is a prominent example of anaphora.
+This device creates emphasis, builds a rhythmic momentum, and reinforces the speaker’s unwavering assertion of presence.

 Quotes for Comfort and Remembrance